adelciotto/Chocolate-Wolfenstein-3D/README.md

     * When using a modern game controller, the game supports moving and strafing at the same time.

 This is still a WIP.
 Things I'm planning to do:
-- [ ] Detailed instructions for how to build for each platform (via command line, and CLion IDE).
+- [ ] Use SDL2 built in logging for showing platform info/errors in console and files.
+- [ ] Make data file loading case insensitive.
-- [ ] Ports to other platforms/game consoles (PSP, PS Vita, etc).
+- [ ] Ports to other platforms/game consoles (Serenity, PSP, PS Vita, etc).

 ## Build & Run